 Chase Manhattan Bank USA, National Association is the eligible lender trustee for the trust under the trust agreement.
-Chase Manhattan Bank USA, National Association is a national banking association whose principal offices are located at Christiana Center/OPS4, 500 Stanton Christiana Road, Newark, Delaware 19713.
-The eligible lender trustee will acquire on behalf of the trust legal title to all the trust student loans acquired under the sale agreement.
-The eligible lender trustee on behalf of the trust has entered into a separate guarantee agreement with each of the guarantee agencies described in this prospectus supplement with respect to the trust student loans.
+Chase Manhattan Bank USA, National Association is a national banking association.
+Its principal offices are located at Christiana Center/OPS4, 500 Stanton Christiana Road, Newark, Delaware 19713.
+The eligible lender trustee will acquire on behalf of the trust legal title to all the initial trust student loans acquired on the closing date and any additional trust student loans acquired during the pre-funding period.
+The eligible lender trustee, on behalf of the trust, has entered into a separate quarantee agreement with each of the quarantee agencies described in this prospectus supplement with respect to the trust student loans.
 The eligible lender trustee qualifies as an eligible lender and the holder of the trust student loans for all purposes under the Higher Education Act and the guarantee agreements.
 Failure of the trust student loans to be owned by an eligible lender would result in the loss of guarantor and Department of Education payments on the trust student loans.
-See "Appendix A-Federal Family Education Loan Program-Eligible Lenders, Students and Educational Institutions" in the prospectus.
+See "Appendix A-Federal Family Education Loan" Program-Eligible Lenders, Students and Educational Institutions" in the prospectus.